nightcloudminer/night-cloud-cli/packages/cli/README.md

 **Wallet-to-instance ratio**: By default, each EC2 instance (c7g.xlarge) is assigned 10 wallet addresses.
 This is typically more than enough since:
 - Each instance can find multiple solutions per challenge
 - Solutions are distributed across the 10 addresses automatically
-- You can adjust this with `--miners-per-instance` if needed
+- You can adjust this with `--addresses-per-instance` if needed

 **Planning your deployment**:
 NOTE: These numbers of frequently changing as the difficulty increases.
 You may want to lower your addresses per instance configuration over time.